gvwilson/thirdbit/src/fiction/iffy/index.md

 she told it as she took her seat on the dolly, wishing she believed her own words.

-The first explosion echoed through the tunnel a few minutes later.
+The first explosion echoed through the tunnel a few moments later.
 "Full speed!"
 she ordered the harnessed bots.
 Gunfire chattered behind them—Iffy couldn't tell how far away—and then